Linnova98/propertyPortfolio/README.md

 ### Step 6 - Run migrations and start the server

-- First run migration by type in
+- First run migration by type in:
   python manage.py migrate

-- Create an superuser by type in
+- Create an superuser by type in:
   python manage.py createsuperuser

 Fill in the fields in your terminal like username, email, password, password (again), and if the password isn't good enough for the validation choose y to buypass and N to not and run createsuperuser again with an allowed password.

-- Start the server by type in
+- Start the server by type in:
   python manage.py runserver